 All Xavier employees (including certain identified student employees) who have knowledge of potential Sex Discrimination (including conduct that may constitute Title IX Sexual Harassment and Interpersonal Violence) experienced and/or reported by a student, staff, faculty, administrator or visitor must report all information learned to the Title IX Office so that it can respond promptly and in compliance with all federal, state, and other applicable law.
 Confidential resources on campus that are not required to report to the Title IX Office include Xavier's Campus Advocacy Coordinator, mental health counselors, physicians, and nurses at Xavier’s Health and Counseling Services, mental health counselors at the Psychological Services Center, and clergy functioning in the role of a pastoral counselor.

 Xavier employees are trained on (1) identifying what constitutes Sex Discrimination (2) Xavier's policies addressing Sex Discrimination (3) the role of Xavier's Title IX Office (4) their obligation to report knowledge of Sex Discrimination (5) conduct procedures and the consequences for violating Xavier's policies and standards (6) informing individuals about how to report Sex Discrimination and (7) sharing on and off-campus confidential and non-confidential resources for individuals experiencing Sex Discrimination.

 Anyone who perceives an imminently dangerous situation should immediately report the situation to the Campus Police.

-Once the Title IX Office is on notice of a potential Sex Discrimination complaint, in consultation with the Complainant regarding their wishes, it will conduct an investigation and facilitate Xavier's Sex Discrimination complaint resolution process.
+Once the Title IX Office is on notice of a potential Sex Discrimination complaint, in consultation with the Reporting Party regarding their wishes, it will conduct an investigation and facilitate Xavier's Sex Discrimination complaint resolution process.